REF-RAS/task_trees/docs/source/SCENE_SUPPORT.md

 - `dimensions`: a list of length, width, and height for a `box`, the radius for a `sphere`, and the scaling factor as a list of 3 numbers for an `object`.
 - `xyz`: the position of the object
 - `rpy`: the orientation of the object
-- `frame`: the reference frame for the object pose, where `null` implies the world frame.
+- `parent_frame`: the reference frame for the object pose, where `null` implies the world frame.
 This field is optional.

 Every collision object will project its position and rotation as its own custom reference frames.
-The following defines the object named `area_1` and the fields are populated.
-Note that the null frame is default to the world frame.
+The following defines the scene named `area_1` which is also the name of the reference frame.
+In particular, the type `box` indicaates that it is a collision object as well.
+Note that the null frame is default to the base/world frame.
+The pose parameter
+ (xyz and rpy) is the transform from `area_1` to the base/world frame.
 ```
   area_1:
+    link:
       type: box
       model_file: null
       dimensions: [0.2, 0.2, 0.01]